 Initially, notwithstanding the tenant’s vociferous objections, the court agreed with the firm’s arguments and modified the injunction and directed that arrears be paid and that future rent be paid as it accrued.
 The tenant did not comply.
 The firm then brought a second motion seeking a money judgment and other relief.
 In response, the tenant indicated that it was going to surrender and consented to the vacatur of the injunction.
 However, it claimed that a money judgment could not be entered because it allegedly had valid defenses to the landlord’s rent claims.
 The court, employing sympathy, rather than the law, agreed with the tenant and denied the landlord’s motion.

 On appeal, the Appellate Division soundly reversed the trial court and granted the landlord’s motion for substantial rental arrears.
 To achieve this result, the firm set forth a detailed history of how the courts have consistently found that the advent of litigation provides no basis to stop paying rent.
 We also demonstrated that this rule applied with particular force when a Yellowstone Injunction was in place.
-Further, we showed that there was no valid excuse to avoid payment as the lease not only had a “no set-off” clause.
-Finally, we showed that in a commercial tenancy, the landlord and tenant have independent covenants so that a allegation that the landlord has breach an obligation under the lease did not excuse the tenant from complying with its payment obligations.
+Further, we showed that there was no valid excuse to avoid payment as the lease had a “no set-off” clause.
+Finally, we showed that in a commercial tenancy, the landlord and tenant have independent covenants so that an allegation that the landlord has breached an obligation under the lease did not excuse the tenant from complying with its payment obligations.

 As a result of the firm’s efforts, the landlord not only recovered possession but obtained substantial arrears as well.

 Jeffrey R. Metz represented the landlord before the Appellate Division.
-Vladimir Mironenko represented the landlord in the Supreme Court
+Vladimir Mironenko represented the landlord in the Supreme Court.